sayanchowdhury/blog/content/post/rb-soldering-workshop.md

 Hopefully with this workshop I can get rid of that dependency.

-If you are centered around Pune, then register you are [register](http://bit.ly/rb-soldering-bw) for the workshop.
+If you are centered around Pune, then register you can [register](http://bit.ly/rb-soldering-bw) for the workshop.
 Do remember to register asap because afaik the seats are limited.

 {{<figure src="/images/rb-soldering-bw.jpg" >}}